Dean Burk

 Dean Turner Burk (March 21, 1904 – October 6, 1988) was an American biochemist, medical researcher, and a cancer researcher at the Kaiser Wilhelm Institute and the National Cancer Institute.
 In 1934, he developed the Lineweaver–Burk plot together with Hans Lineweaver.
-Lineweaver and Burk collaborated with the eminent statistician W. Edwards Deming on the statistical analysis of their data: they used the plot for illustrating the results, not for the analysis itself.
+Lineweaver and Burk collaborated with the eminent statistician W. Edwards Deming on the statistical analysis of their data: they used the plot for illustration, not for the analysis.

 Early life

 Dean Turner Burk was born on March 21, 1904, in Oakland in Alameda County.
 Dean was the second of four sons born to Frederic Lister Burk, the founding President of the San Francisco Normal School, a preparatory school for teachers which eventually became San Francisco State University.

 He entered the University of California, Davis at the age of 15.
 A year later, he transferred to the University of California, Berkeley, where he received his B.S. degree in Entomology in 1923.
 Four years later, he earned a Ph.D. in biochemistry.